Warwick Hadfield

 Warwick John Hadfield OAM is an Australian sports journalist, songwriter, playwright, author and poet.
+June 2026 will be the 30th anniversary of his first sporting report on ABC Radio National's flagship Breakfast program.

-Hadfield was born in Sydney.
-In 1997, he moved to Geelong when his wife Alison Hadfield took up a senior management role at Deakin University where with Professor Pip Hamilton she helped create and raise the University's research profile.
+Hadfield was born in Sydney in 1952.
+He lived and worked there until when in 1989 he moved to Tasmania where he worked with The Mercury newspaper as sports editor, Hydro Tasmania in media and public relations and then the ABC.
+In 1997, he moved from Tasmania to Geelong when his wife Alison Hadfield took up a senior management role at Deakin University where with Professor Pip Hamilton she helped create and raise the University's research profile.
+Warwick Hadfield also worked as a consultant to Deakin Research, helping create an industry leading website and working as media adviser to emerging and established researchers.

-After completing high school, he spent ten years working in the New South Wales public service.
-His love of sport led to Hadfield to working for local Sutherland Shire newspapers and the AAP, covering grade cricket in Sydney.
-He moved to England and worked for The Daily Telegraph covering sport.
+Before working in the media, and after completing high school at Richmond High School in New South Wales in 1970, Hadfield spent 10 years working in the New South Wales public service, primarily the Petty Sessions Branch of the Justice Department and gaining internal legal qualifications.
+His love of sport and writing drew Hadfield to working for local Sutherland Shire newspapers and the AAP, covering grade cricket in Sydney.
+He moved to England and worked on Fleet Street, mainly for The Daily Telegraph covering sport.
 On returning to Australia, Hadfield was employed as a journalist with The Australian in the 1980s and early 1990s and held the positions of Chief of Staff, Editorial Writer and Chief Sports Correspondent.
 He covered major international sporting events involving Australian athletes and teams, including the Olympic Games, Commonwealth Games, international cricket and rugby union.
 Between 1992 and 1997, he was employed as Marketing Manager for ABC Tasmania.
+There he organised a number of Statewide music and cultural projects, including TasTalent, promoting Tasmanian songwriters and musicians, and also served as Chair of Island magazine.
 Since 1996, he has been with ABC Radio National including The Sports Factor presenter and RN Breakfast sports editor and presenter.